 How do you answer?

 We often default to the lists of massage benefits we learned in school, on the web, or in trade publications.
-But to really speak to this client’s question, to give an honest answer about the benefits of oncology massage, we need the best, most current oncology massage research in the field.
+Yet in order to really speak to this client’s question, to give an honest answer about the benefits of oncology massage, we need the best, most current oncology massage therapy research in the field.

 You’ll receive guidelines on how to use the evidence.
 When to bring it up, how to frame it, and when to use a simple testimonial instead.